TUDelftMe/cecles/Documentation/Report/3 System Analysis.md

 # System Analysis
-The system analysis chapter is dedicated to explaning the functionality of the CECLES system.
+The system analysis chapter is dedicated to explain the functionality of the CECLES system.
 This chapter is split in two mains sections, the keyword pipeline and the results pipeline.

 <!-- expand on this -->